jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

        [ -2.05131433e-04]])]
 ```

-When we build our model, we also try out a polynomial model with order of nine.
-Even after a long training, the model still makes poor predictions.
-We decide to start with a model with order of three and increase it gradually.
+When we build our model, we also try out a polynomial model with order of 9.
+Even after a long training, the model still makes poors predictions.
+We decide to start with a model with order of 3, and increase it gradually.
 This is another example to demonstrate why we should start with a simple model first.
-At seven, we find the model is too hard to train.
-The following is what a seven-order model predicts:
+At 7, we find the model is too hard to train.
+The following is what a 7 order model predicts:
 <div class="imgcap">
 <img src="/assets/dl/p4.png" style="border:none;width:60%">
 </div>

 ### Diminishing and exploding gradient

-**Cannot train a mode if gradients explode or diminish.** From our previous example, we demonstrate the importantance of tracing the gradient at different layers to troubleshoot problems.
+**Cannot train a mode if gradients explode or diminish.** From our previous example, we demonstrate how important to trace the gradient at different layer to troubleshoot problem.
 In our online dating model, we log
 $$ || gradient || $$
 for each layers.